 Located about 25 km from the center of Dong Van, Pho Cao market is a famous market in Ha Giang which meets every six days.
 Like Du Gia market, Pho Cao lasts only from early morning to noon.
 Pho Cao Market is the place to sell local products.
 And it is also a cultural exchange place for 17 ethnic groups living in border communes.

 In Dong Van, apart from Pho Cao fair, there is Lung Phin fair, only meeting on Monkey day and Tiger on lunar calendar.
 Visitors to Lung Phin market will admire the diverse cultural colors of the ethnic minorities here and have the opportunity to enjoy highland specialties such as Lung Phin snow tea, dried beef, wine corn, and mint honey.

 Central market in Meo Vac district

-The market is located near Meo Vac district stadium.
-It takes place every Sunday.
+The market is located near Meo Vac stadium, which takes place every Sunday.
 Unlike other markets, people often go to the market from the night before to the next day.
-This is the largest fair among the upland markets in Ha Giang with lots of goods, agricultural products, and other household items.
-Especially, this place is also famous for the beef market, which is known as the focal point to provide beef as well as cattle breeding for all regions.
+This is the largest fair among the upland markets in Ha Giang with lots of goods, agricultural products, and household items.

-These are all Ha Giang travel experiences you need to know before coming to this beautiful land.
+Here is all Ha Giang travel information you need to know before coming to Ha Giang.
 We hope you will have a great trip with lots of exciting experiences.

 Meet in Vietnam!